 Top Things to Do in Nova Scotia

 The Cabot Trail is a scenic roadway that skirts around the rugged cliffsides of Cape Breton Island.
-Drive the 186-mile loop through Cape Breton Highlands National Park to take in the stunning coastal and verdant mountain landscapes, or stop to hike Cape Breton Island through Acadian hardwood forests and see waterfalls.
-Learn about the Gaelic influences in the region, and visit the Alexander Graham Bell National historic Site!
+The 186-mile loop through Cape Breton Highlands National Park showcases the stunning coastal and verdant mountain landscapes.
+Hike Cape Breton Island through Acadian hardwood forests and see waterfalls.
+Learn about the Gaelic influences in the region, and visit the Alexander Graham Bell National Historic Site.

 Road Scholar Recommends: Hiking Nova Scotia: Cape Breton Highlands National Park →